 - Master Canyon Guide certification involves one 7-day course, one 4-day course and a 7-day assessment.
 You can expect the fees to total $1800 to $2250.

 Be sure to add the cost of travel, accommodation and meals to estimate your total investment.
+The courses above are not required but are highly recommended to pass the assessment.
+Our assessments are extremely challenging for even the most competent canyoneer.

 Is there a first aid requirement for certification?